Your oncologist should customize vulvar cancer treatment to your circumstances.

-Your vulvar cancer treatment options depend on the type involved, the results of imaging tests and the stage of the cancer.
+Treatment options for vulvar cancer — which accounts for about 0.7% of all cancers in women — depend on the type of cancer, the results of imaging tests and the stage of the cancer.

 Vulvar cancer treatment options